 - Advanced features

-We can get our hands on the docker-compose command and play a little with it.
+We can get our hands on the docker-compose command and play a little with it by using it with the WordPress application that also powers this website!

 With this we can have a playground for docker-compose and get comfortable around it for much more daunting orchestration tasks.